 Trusted Customer - Traveled, March 2025

 Excellent Introduction to Japan.
 Very well-organized, and everything went smoothly.
 The itinerary is a good mix of urban and rural areas, and a good mix of temples/shrines, gardens, and neighborhoods.
-Our guide, *Personal details removed by Feefo*, was excellent: smart, funny, kind, helpful, and very informative.
+Our guide was excellent, smart, funny, kind, helpful, and very informative.
 The hotels were all comfortable and well-appointed.
 An excellent tour!

 Source: Tour operator Submitted: 04/04/2025